djasrot/Tillers_R_project1/README.md

 Stepwise Workflow
 1) Start OnDemand and navigated to your personal directory
 2) Upload your file “Rice_GRIN-Global.csv” using the upload function in the “On demand”
-3) Logg into your HPC on the terminal using
+3) Log into your HPC on the terminal using
    “ssh username@login.palmetto.clemson.edu”
 5) Go to your folder:
    cd /pathway_to_directory